ClearLakeStudio/LakeRunner/Assets/prefabs/Akhil/img/README.md

 # PNG file Folder
-### these are png files for prefabs, UI, HUD and Inventory
+#### this folder will have the png files used for prefabs, UI, HUD and Inventory